-Throughout history in holistic medicine, reishi mushrooms have been considered to be adaptogenic herbs, meaning they help your body deal with the negative effects of stress such as increased inflammation, depleted energy levels, damaged blood vessels and various types of hormonal imbalances.
+Throughout history in holistic medicine, reishi mushrooms have been considered adaptogenic herbs.
+This means they help your body deal with the negative effects of stress, such as increased inflammation, depleted energy levels, damaged blood vessels and various types of hormonal imbalances.
 Studies have repeatedly shown that reishi mushrooms have antioxidant abilities that allow them to strengthen the body’s defenses against cancer, autoimmune conditions, heart disease, allergies, infections and more.

-And believe it or not, this is all just skimming the surface of a few of the health benefits that reishi mushrooms have to offer.
+Believe it or not, this all just skims the surface of the health benefits that reishi mushrooms have to offer.
 Ready to learn more?
 Let’s take a look at why you should consider adding this incredible medicinal mushroom into your routine.

 What Are Reishi Mushrooms?